 The DRAIR document is an English text-based report that provides information concerning the status of one or more aircraft end items.
-The structure of the report and its contents is essentially a set of expertise acquired from the OR analysts that is embedded in a rule base of the DRAIR ADVISER system.
-This knowledge base is called by a conventional c language program after the required data have been retrieved from the database.
-Data are made available to the knowledge base
+The structure of the report and its contents is essentially a set of expertise acquired from the OR analysts that is embedded in a rule base of the DRAIR Advisor system.
+This knowledge base is called by a conventional C language program after the required data has been retrieved from the database.
+Data is made available to the knowledge base through the reading of files that contain the results of the database queries and other high level analyses.
+At the time the DRAIR Advisor system development began, most knowledge-based system development tools were not capable of reading standard text files.
+One reason the CLIPS tool was chosen was because of its ability to read and write UNIX files.